AdobeDocs/document-cloud-learn.en/help/sign/mobile/mobile-overview.md

     <div>
     <a href="create-mobile-friendly.md"><strong>Create mobile-friendly view</strong></a>
     </div>
-    <em>Learn how to create a mobile-friendly view of the document</em>
+    <em>Learn how to generate a mobile-friendly document seamlessly, without any developer support</em>
     <br>
   </td>
    <td>